marcosviniciusjau/Tcc_Greenlife/README.md

 # WEBSITE OBJECTIVE:
 ### - Enable product purchases through the PagSeguro platform using HTML and CSS for the front-end.
-Include the capability to save transaction data in MySQL.L
+### - Include the capability to save transaction data in MySQL

 ## This is the demonstration video: